Sales and Marketing Alignment (ugh!)

 Marketers need to step it up

 Salespeople have been doing outbound far before it was coined account-based marketing, so ABM is really about the marketers joining the outbound game too.
 Specifically, marketers need to understand the buyer persona in much greater detail so that they can create targeted content to support each stage of the sales process.
-Building out a full content campaign to reach your prospect across the web is what ABM is all about and, if done right, can lead to a very effective campaign.
+Building out a full journey map to reach your prospect across the web is what ABM is all about and, if done right, can lead to a very effective campaign.

 To get everyone involved, you need to have meetings.
 And to have (productive) meetings you need…